ZacharyRizer/vim-slash/README.md

 - Removes cursor blinking functionality, as it's reportedly [broken](https://github.com/junegunn/vim-slash/issues/17) in neovim and does not benefit vim-slash's feature set.
+- Exposes search clearing functionality as `SlashClearSearch()`.
+This can be called after a substitute command in which some matches are skipped, e.g., `:%s/search/replace/gc`, as those matches remain highlighted.

 Installation
 ------------